 Some powers and effects cause conditions on a creature.
-Conditions restrict a creature's ability to take actions or impose other penalties on a creature.
-Duration: Unless otherwise specified by the attack or effect that caused the condition or in the condition itself, a condition ends at the end of an affected creature's turn.
-Some common durations include:
+Conditions are standardized groups of effects or limitations.
+Conditions can restrict a creature's ability to act, cause ongoing damage to it, or impose other penalties upon it.

+Duration: Unless otherwise specified by the attack or effect that caused the condition or in the condition itself, a condition ends at the end of an affected creature's next turn.
+Other common durations include: